Featured Image: Freepik

 The first thing people always notice is the visual design, so you need to put an effort into the survey’s design.
 Otherwise, participants might find it unattractive and deny participating in the same.

-When creating your online survey, you should make it appealing by using different fonts, colors, size, headings, and so on, to help participants identify and differ questions from explanations and answers.
+When creating your online survey, you should make it appealing by using different fonts, colors, sizes, headings, and so on, to help participants identify and differentiate questions from explanations and answers.
+For example, if you are doing a survey for a coffee shop, make sure the coffee shop logo is visible on the survey form for the audience to connect and remember.
+You can easily create it by using a logo maker tool.
 The picture below explains this visually.

 The survey’s structure is another factor that supports its visual design.
 You should structure the survey properly by dividing the contents into categories and/or subcategories depending on the questions.